larrykluger/Question-2-Answer-Proxy-SSO-Plugin/README.markdown

 ## Installation

-You will install the software on your Q2A system, modify your authentication system, and then configure and test.
+**3 parts: install the software on your Q2A system, modify your authentication system, and then configure and test.**

 Watch the [**Installation Screencast**](http://marketing.masteragenda.com/screencasts/q2a_proxy_sso_install/index.html) Note that this is a **different screencast** than the one listed above.
 The screencast is large and may take several minutes to download and start.
 The screencast is for the first version of the plugin.
 Now the installation is even faster.